 Right To Counsel Disclosure

-Delaware has a right-to-counsel program which provides free legal services on certain landlord-tenant issues (such as eviction), to qualifying lower-income tenants.
-The law requires that landlords attach a disclosure related to this program with all new leases, lease renewals, and eviction notices.
+Delaware has a right-to-counsel program which provides free legal services to qualifying lower-income tenants.
+This program helps with landlord-tenant issues such as eviction.
+The law requires that landlords attach a disclosure related to this program with all new and renewing leases, plus eviction notices.

 Download: Delaware Right To Counsel Disclosure (PDF)